 Early Radiation Therapy side effects

-Such as nausea and fatigue, can manifest quickly and dissipate just as fast.
-They can develop during or immediately after treatment and sometimes last for several weeks after before subsiding.
+As nausea and fatigue can manifest quickly and dissipate just as fast.
+They can develop during or immediately after treatment and sometimes last for several weeks before subsiding.

 Late Radiation Therapy side effects